Sombrero-rgb/Fallingstar_beast/README.md

-- 👋 Hi, I’m @Sombrero-rgb
+- 👋 Hi, I’m @Fallingstar_beast
 - 👀 I’m interested in FPGA STM32 C++ C MATLAB SIMULINK
-- 🌱 I’m currently learning GAN,Deeeeeep learning.
+- 🌱 I’m currently learning Deeeeeep learning.
 - 💞️ I’m looking for a collaborate on Kaggle&ICPC
-- 📫 How to reach me：Sombrero1729@Gmail.com

 <!---
 Sombrero-rgb/Sombrero-rgb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.